-Most proximity campaigns rely on notifications pushed to user's smartphone or tablet.
-These can involve informing clients about promotions, educating museum visitors about nearby objects, or pushing specific content out about a trade show in strategic places.
+Most proximity campaigns rely on notifications pushed to a user's smartphone or tablet.
+These can involve informing clients about promotions, educating museum visitors about nearby objects, or pushing content about a trade show in strategic places.

 In-app notifications, triggered by entering or exiting a beacon's range, are the only way to send push notifications to users' phones.
-Regardless if the app is open or not (even if its manually killed), a notification will show up on the screen once a user enters a beacon's range or leaves it.
-You can also set certain conditions for each notification to appear — e.g. display a specific advertisement only to females under 30 (given they provide that kind of details within the app) or to people who have previously visited a specific space (and interacted with the beacon placed there).
-Customization options are almost unlimited.
-In order to receive notifications, users will need to enable Bluetooth and mobile data connection on their device.
-We’ve built a Proximity SDK specifically for this use case, and have app templates available in the Cloud to make it easier than ever to hit the ground running.
-Check out the app templates… you may surprise yourself by how much you can pick up without a coding background.
+Whether the app is open or not (even if it's manually killed), a notification will show up on the screen once a user enters (or leaves) a beacon's range.
+You can also set certain conditions for triggering notifications — e.g. to display a specific advertisement only to females under 30 (given they provide these kinds of details within the app) or to people who have previously visited a specific space (and interacted with the beacon placed there).

 Using ready-made software and services

 If you’re really into the idea of working with an app but aren’t keen on starting from scratch, check this out!
-We have friends in high places at Estimote and have developed some fantastic partnerships over the years.
-Plenty of dedicated and smart people have already built beacon-friendly platforms that allow you to easily integrate beacons into your business.
-They're available for a fixed monthly/annual fee and you can get your apps up and running in no time, sometimes with the support of an expert team.
+We have friends in high places here at Estimote and have developed some fantastic partnerships over the years.
+Plenty of dedicated and brilliant people have already built beacon-friendly platforms that allow you to easily integrate beacons into your business.
+They're available for a fixed monthly/annual fee and they'll get your apps up and running in no time.
+In some cases, you'll even have the support of a team of experts!)

 Cuseum — create a museum app and engage your visitors (individual pricing)